"Black Don't Crack" But I Wish I Looked Older

 AdvertisementADVERTISEMENT

-“Such expectations can be burdensome, creating pressure to conform to an idealised image that might not align with the reality of ageing, an image usually upheld by richer, more visible Black celebs – like the aforementioned – who have access to better skincare, nutrition, and living standards than the average Black person,” Bilal wrote in Bricks Magazine.
+“Such expectations can be burdensome, creating pressure to conform to an idealized image that might not align with the reality of aging, an image usually upheld by richer, more visible Black celebs —like the aforementioned—who have access to better skincare, nutrition, and living standards than the average Black person,” Bilal wrote in Bricks Magazine.

 Black women who look like their age or older are treated like something is wrong with them.
 There’s an immediate assumption that that person isn’t healthy or doesn’t look after themselves.